NeCTAR-RC/nectar-training/package06/sections/objectStorage.markdown

 ### Swift

 *Swift* is the component that provides object storage for the *OpenStack* framework which is used in the NeCTAR Research Cloud.
-With your credentials (which you can download from the Dashboard) you can request *Swift* to reserve and create storage (called *containers* or *buckets*).
-Files can then be uploaded and accessed similarly by your running instances.
+With your credentials (which you can download from the Dashboard) you can request *Swift* to reserve and create storage (called *containers* or *buckets*) and upload/download files.

-*Swift* is used to access the object store via the *Dashboard*, as we will discuss in [Module 7][ModDoc7].
+The object store can be accessed via the Dashboard, which provides a UI for the *swift* component.
+There are also other graphical *clients* which can be used to access the store, as we shall see in [Module 7][ModDoc7].
 It is also possible to use a *command line client* to access the object store, which is subject to [Module 10][ModDoc10].

 {% BgBox important %}
 **Security Warning:**